-The social and political bases give a country a foundation of economic activities and policy implementation, of which assessment is made by analyzing them from the standpoint of its stability and governance.
-The political and social stability is examined firstly by a review of historical changes in the political and social systems, and then the formation of the government's political base.
-The stability in the entire society comes to scrutiny thereafter, by looking into religion, ethnicity, political thoughts, and income gaps, etc. The possibility of a mutiny and civil war or an unpredictable overthrowing of the government is kept in mind, foreseeing chances, albeit rare, in which the legitimacy of a given sovereign debtor could be denied as a consequence of wars and revolutions.
-For the governance, the assessment is made by analyzing how the rule of the law is established, corruption is controlled, and the quality of public service is maintained.
-Administrative transparency and the independence of the judiciary, the central bank and the media are also important.
-Reference is made to relevant indicators in the official reports of the World Bank and other international organizations.
+The social and political bases give a country a foundation of economic activities and policy implementation.
+JCR assesses them by analyzing their stability and the state of governance.
+With regard to a country's political and social stability, JCR first examines the government's political base by reviewing the historical changes of its political and social systems.
+Then it checks whether the stability of its whole society is secured from the viewpoint of religion, ethnicity, political thoughts and economic disparity.
+It also pays attention to the possibility of exceptional developments such as a civil war or an unexpected overthrow of the government and risks of the legitimacy of a sovereign debtor becoming extinct as a consequence of a war or revolution.
+As to the state of governance, JCR assesses whether rule of law is established, whether corruption is controlled and whether the quality of public services is maintained.
+Administrative transparency and independence of the judiciary, the central bank and the media are also important.
+When carrying out its assessment, JCR refers to relevant indicators made available by the World Bank and other international organizations.